kami-blue/website/docs/troubleshooting.md

 **Please make sure you're on the latest version of forge before proceeding!**

+Look for where it crashed and go to the line it crashed at.
+Make sure you're not referencing `mc.player` or `mc.world` when either of those are null, ie have a `if (mc.player == null) return;` before you reference those.

 ## When using Intellij / Eclipse

-Crashes in game but it worked fine / errors link to files you haven't changed
+###### Crashes in game but it worked fine / errors link to files you haven't changed

 Delete your `.gradle` cache